THEA - Theatre

 Lab. arr.
 Staging and rehearsal techniques emphasizing the problems of the period and stylized play.
 Prerequisites: THEA 359 or departmental consent and junior standing.

-Independent research or practical and creative final project encompassing multiple areas of study which combines the students major area of interest and their minor and/or designated plan of study.
-Project results in a work that is presented for evaluation to faculty only, or to faculty and invited audience.
-The form the project takes and manner of presentation is determined in consultation with student’s program advisor.
+Independent research or practical and creative final project for BFA in Performing Arts: Theatre (Performance and Design & Technical Theatre) and BA in Performing Arts: Theatre.
+Encompasses all areas of study in theatre as well as subjects in the emphasis or designated plan of study and minor.
+The project results in a work that is presented for evaluation to a panel of faculty or to faculty and an invited audience.
+The form of the project and manner of presentation is determined in consultation with student’s project advisor.
 For undergraduate majors only.
-Prerequisites: ENGL 101, 102; COMM 111; MATH 111 or 131; senior standing and departmental consent.
+Prerequisites: ENGL 102, MATH 111 or 131; senior standing and departmental consent.

 THEA 590.
 Theatre: Special Topics (1-3).

 Designed to expand and strengthen the experience of the student academically and professionally.
 Study of developments in theatre that go beyond, or are related to, courses already offered gives students a much richer preparation for their field of study.
 Topics include new technology, new materials, contemporary explorations in performance, and in-depth study of production methods.